-Advising Matters is a multi-year single institution study of how students use and value advising services and resources on campus.
+Advising Matters is a multi-year study of how students at the University of Illinois at Chicago (UIC) use and value advising services and resources on campus.
 Previous institutional studies of undergraduate student experiences suggest that advising resources are important, yet disparate and uneven in utility and value.
-Through this study we hope to identify both formal and informal networks of information for student advising; to capture student perceptions of the quality of information provided from various advising resources; to learn what sources of advising information are most influential when students make various advising decisions; and to gather thoughts about how to improve advising.
-This paper reports on year one of this multi-year longitudinal study.
+Through this study we hope to identify both formal and informal networks of information for student advising; capture student perceptions of the quality of information provided from various advising resources; learn what sources of advising information are most influential when students make various advising decisions; and gather thoughts about how to improve advising.
+This paper reports on the focus group interview component of year one of this multi-year longitudinal study.